silkroadnomad/doichain.org.2024/README.md

 # Doichain.org

 # Todo
+- [ ] if a nameOp appears in the mempool and it coherent with a just signed psbt nameop transaction.
+- [x] add address scan function to nameDOI utxo input addreses
+- [ ] when entering a Doichain address in to find name field inside nameInput.svelte, scan address for nameOps and use them in currentNameOp and currentNameUtxo
 - [x] retry publish NEW-CID if no ADDED response from relay
+- [ ] pub-sub messages from relay (CID-ADDING, CID-ADDED) seem not reliable.
+Should we repeat them?
 - [x] add button "overwrite" in transaction details, when clicked the NFTCard should open as the name would be not yet defined
 - [x] toggle between local and public relay when in svelte development mode
 - [ ] enable mpg, mp4, mov support in NFT upload und display.